second-state/blog/content/post/20191106-nextgen-en.md

 Performance problem

 Does Ewasm perform better?
 The speaker shared the results of both EVM execution of Sha1 and BN128mul.
 It can be found that EVM is the faster when running BN128mul, mainly because WASM only supports 32/64-bit operations.
-For 256-bit it requires additional simulation (one 256-bit operation equals to twenty five 64-bit operations), so when running BN128mul in WASM will be slower than EVM.
+For 256-bit it requires additional simulation (ONE 256 bit operations may be replaced by 25 64 bit operations).
+As EVM provides precompiles, Wasm engine can support `bignum` library to speed up.

 Ewasm 2.0